beatcoinpl/Private-API/README.md

         )
 ```

-info about your exchange values aviable to withdraw or exchange.
+info about your available balance that you can withdraw or exchange.
 ```
 [BTC] => stdClass Object
                 (